cofoeducistudent/BMMDB_c/README.md

 * Full CRUD ability for ‘authorized-users’.....
 (Create, Read, Update, Delete)
 * Partial CRUD for ‘non-authorized / un-registered users’.....(Read).
-* Affiliate Site link ability for authorized 'posters' ( Allows them to lik to a ecommerce site)
+* Affiliate Site link ability for authorized 'posters' ( Allows them to lik to a e-commerce site)

 **Outside Scope:**

-* **Mass deletion or reviews for admin purposes can be added**, and i have  included a field in the reviews data structure for that purpose(m-process).
+* **Mass deletion or reviews for admin purposes can be added**, and I have  included a field in the reviews data structure for that purpose(m-process).
 However as I do not think that is critical for this release it has been de-scoped.

 **CRUD features for clarity mean:**